WSU-kduncan/cs4900-api-utopia/README.md

-# OpenTrainer
+# Utopia Fitness Tracker
+## CS4900: Application of the Software Development Lifecycle
+## Information:

-The API repository for OpenTrainer.
+This is the API repository for the Fitness Tracker.

 ## Setup